Office of the Public Guardian

 Advance care planning, like making a living will or creating a durable power of attorney, can help ensure your wishes are honored and avoid the possibility of having family members disagree about medical decisions on your behalf.
 For Iowans who are not capable of making their own decisions about legal, financial, or health care matters, the Office of Public Guardian (formerly known as the Office of Substitute Decision Maker) strives to fill that gap.

-Established in Iowa Code (Chapter 231E), the Office of Public Guardian may act as an individual's guardian; conservator; attorney-in-fact under a health care power of attorney document; agent under a financial power of attorney document; personal representative; or representative payee.
+Established in Iowa Code (Chapter 231E), the Office of Public Guardian may act as an individual's guardian, conservator, or representative payee.
 The mission of the Office of Public Guardian is to preserve individual independence through a person-centered process by:

-- Providing substitute decision-making services in the least restrictive manner.
+- Providing guardianship and conservatorship services in the least restrictive manner.

-- Have no appropriate or responsible person available to serve as a substitute decision maker; or
+- Does not have an appropriate or responsible person available to serve as guardian or conservator; and